 Gene Hunt in Ashes to Ashes: Strange choice of car for the leading man (Philip Glenister) in this drama which was the follow up to Life on Mars in 2008.
 The Audi Quattro driven in the show was not available in right-hand drive in the United Kingdom in 1981 when the series was supposedly set.
 The car seen on screen was in fact a modified 1983 model.
 Glenister’s response to the revelation of this anomaly: “Who cares?
 It’s a cool car.”

-If you have a cool car, be it standard, classic, custom or collectors’ piece, our team of experts at Adrian Flux will have a competitive insurance policy to suit your exact needs.
+If you have a cool car, be it standard, classic, custom or collectors’ piece, the team at Adrian Flux offer competitive classic car insurance quotes to suit your exact needs.

 TV cops and their classic cars: “Help us with our enquiries…”